-When every expert in the car industry said that he would fail with Tesla, Elon Musk took to sleeping on the factory floor.
-What’s more, he has already defied the law of gravity with Space X and when it comes to startups, few people have more experience than the co-founder of Paypal.
+When every expert in the car industry said that he would fail with Tesla, Elon Musk took to sleeping on the factory floor and working 120-hour weeks.
+What’s more, he has already defied the law of gravity with Space X and when it comes to startups.
+In fact, few people have more experience than the co-founder of Paypal.

-On the face of it, you might think that Musk is a rebel of some kind but for those who pay attention.
-His motives are simple and honest to the very core.
-In other words, when he wants to go electric.
-The purpose is to produce safe cars that cause less damage to the environment.
+On the surface, you might think that Musk is a rebel of some kind.
+However, if you pay attention, you will see that his motives are simple and honest to the very core.
+In other words, when he decides to go electric, the purpose is to produce safe cars that cause less damage to the environment.
 As for going into space, he is just as quick to say that space travel is challenging.
-And his wanting to explore this realm is really no different from a mountaineer wanting to climb Everest.
+He also makes it clear that his wanting to explore this realm is really no different from a mountaineer wanting to climb Everest.

 As with every startup, Elon Musk has faced numerous challenges on the road to success.
 Nevertheless, he always cites a certain threshold for pain as being one of his major strengths.
 That is to say, Musk will often advise entrepreneurs and startups to expect pain and uncertainty at every turn.

-In fact, Elon once described starting a company to “eating glass and staring into the abyss”.
-It may sound rather negative but the truth is, this open-minded approach is largely responsible for how he managed to pull through all the hard times.
+In fact, Elon once described the process of starting a company to “eating glass and staring into the abyss.”
+This may sound rather negative.
+In reality, this open-minded approach is largely responsible for how he managed to pull through all the hard times.

 Needless to say, this is now his advice to other startup founders.
-More specifically, he recommends that founders should balance or counter their initial optimism with a realistic expectation.
+More specifically, he recommends that founders should balance or counter their initial optimism with realistic expectations.
 What’s more, Musk says that entrepreneurs should forget about happiness entirely until they become successful.
-At which point they can try to regain some of the enjoyment they lost along the way!
+At this point, they can try to regain some of the enjoyment they lost along the way!

 Takeaway – Prepare for disappointment and expect a long climb to overcome the many challenges ahead.

-One of my favourite pieces of advice from Elon Musk is that every startup founder should ask for criticism.
+One of my favorite pieces of advice from Elon Musk is that every startup founder should ask for criticism.
 It seems so counter-intuitive but the reasoning makes perfect sense.